 Document Changes and Interventions

-To ensure accurate and comprehensive documentation, hospice nurses should document any changes in the patient’s condition and the interventions implemented to address these changes.
+To ensure accurate and comprehensive documentation, hospice nurses should record any changes in the patient’s condition and the interventions implemented to address them.
 This information is crucial for auditors to understand the patient’s terminal status and the effectiveness of the care provided.
 Some key points to consider when documenting changes and interventions include:

-• Document any new symptoms, changes in , or alterations in the patient’s overall condition.
+• Document any new symptoms, changes in vital signs, or alterations in the patient’s overall condition.

-• Include notes on the effectiveness, , drug interactions or reactions, or dosage changes.
+• Include notes on the effectiveness, side effects, drug interactions, reactions, or dosage changes.

 • Clearly outline the nursing actions taken to address the patient’s needs and the outcomes of these interventions.